General Partner at Viola Growth

-Natalie is a Partner at Viola Growth.
-She joined Viola Growth as an Associate when it was first founded in 2008, eventually becoming a Principal and in 2016 was promoted to Partner.
-Natalie is an experienced investment professional with a vast network and connections in the Israeli high-tech and the VC/PE industry.
+Natalie is a General Partner at Viola Growth.
+She joined Viola Growth as an Associate when it was first founded in 2008, eventually becoming a Principal.
+She was promoted to Partner in 2016.
+Natalie is an experienced investment professional with a vast network and connections in the Israeli high-tech and the VC industries.

-She is a member of the Global Consulting Practicum Program staff of the Recanati School of Business Management in Tel Aviv University and was formerly also a Teacher’s Assistant at Wharton School of Business, University of Pennsylvania.
+She was a member of the Global Consulting Practicum Program staff of the Recanati School of Business Management at Tel Aviv University and was formerly also a Teacher’s Assistant at Wharton School of Business, University of Pennsylvania.

 THINGS YOU MIGHT NOT KNOW ABOUT NATALIE